What does Putin want in Ukraine? The conflict explained - KESQ

 His government’s popularity has stagnated amid multiple domestic political challenges, including a recent third wave of Covid-19 infections and a struggling economy.

 Many Ukrainians are unhappy that the government has not delivered on the promises that brought it into power, including cracking down on corruption in the country’s judicial system.
-But the more pressing concern is Zelensky’s failure so far to bring peace to the country’s east.
+But the more pressing concern is Zelensky’s failure so far to bring peace to the country.

-Amid warnings from Western leaders of a Russian invasion “any day,” the Ukrainian president declared February 16 a National Day of Unity, insisting that Ukraine was not intimidated by “any enemies” and would be able to “defend itself.”

-“We are doing our best to defend our interests and have gained the diplomatic support of nearly all the leaders of the civilized world,” Zelensky said in a video address, adding, “The security of Europe and the whole continent depends on Ukraine and our army.”

 The-CNN-Wire